Chiquihuite cave

 Chiquihuite Cave is a possible Upper Paleolithic archaeological site in the Astillero Mountains, Zacatecas State, in North-Central Mexico.
 Chiquihuite Cave may be evidence of early human presence in the Western Hemisphere up to 33,000 years ago.
 It is located 2,740 meters (9000 feet) above sea level and about 1 kilometer higher than the valley below.
-The lithic artifacts discovered here have been dated to 26,000 years ago based on more than 50 samples of animal bone and charcoal found in association with the tools.
-There is scholarly debate over whether the artifacts should be considered evidence of human activity or if they were formed naturally.
+Stones discovered here, thought to be lithic artifacts, have been dated to 26,000 years ago based on more than 50 samples of animal bone and charcoal found in association with these stones.
+However, there is scholarly debate over whether the stones are truly artifacts, human-made tools that are evidence of human presence, or if they were formed naturally.
+No evidence of human DNA or hearths have been unearthed.

 Excavation history

-Excavations were started in 2012, when a test pit unearthed unusual stone artifacts.
-Further excavations were carried out in an expanded 3-meter-deep excavation unit in 2016 and 2017 under the leadership of Dr. Ciprian Ardelean of the Autonomous University of Zacatecas (Mexico).
-Dr. Ardelean’s team recovered 1,930 stone artifacts from the Cave.
-Evidence of wind-blown sediment indicates that these artifacts could have moved horizontally, but not vertically through stratigraphic layers used to date them.
+Excavations were started in 2012, when a test pit unearthed unusual stones believed to be artifacts.
+Further excavations were carried out in an expanded 3-meter-deep excavation unit in 2016 and 2017 under the leadership of Ciprian Ardelean of the Autonomous University of Zacatecas (Mexico).
+Ardelean's team recovered 1,930 stone objects from the cave.
+Evidence of wind-blown sediment indicates that they could have moved horizontally, but not vertically through stratigraphic layers used to date them.
 The researchers obtained 46 radiocarbon dates from bone, charcoal, and sediment samples.
 They found six more dates using luminescence dating.
-The dates indicate that the artifacts were used and discarded about 26,000 years ago.
+The dates indicate that the objects were deposited about 26,000 years ago.

-In addition to analyzing the stone artifacts, Dr. Ardelean’s team used pollen analysis and DNA extractions to find if early humans had been present in the Cave.
+Ardelean's team used pollen analysis and DNA extractions to find if early humans had been present in the cave: no human DNA was found.